wearelumenai/distclus/README.md

 ## Sample data

 For testing purpose we need data.
-The following function returns real centers with a train and a test set.
+The following function returns real centers with the given number of sample observations.

 ```go
 package main